cibinjoseph/IITM-Netaccess-Approval/README.md

 # IITM-Netaccess-Approval
-Python code that uses the mechanize library for netaccess approval of the IIT Madras network from command line
+Python code that utilizes the mechanize library for netaccess approval of the IIT Madras network from command line

 ## Installation
 An AUTOINSTALL script is available in this repository that automatically installs all necessary programs without user intervention.
 The user may  copy it and run it using sudo priveleges by invoking